MetaCommunity/affta/README.md

                                     * Test Name
                                     * Test Description
                         * Test Suites
+                            * A test suite represents, effectively, an ordered set of a _test_, and a set of _test goals_
                             * Test Suite Structure  {TO DO: move this to reference section}
                                 * Direct superclasses: test-component asdf:system
                                 * Test Suite Setup